What is The Broderers’ Exhibition?

-For all of the artworks selected to exhibit, the artist is the seller of the artwork and the Broderers’ Company takes a 30% commission.
+For all of the artworks selected to exhibit, the artist is the seller of the artwork and the Broderers’ Company takes a 32% commission plus VAT.
 The proceeds will go to run this exhibition and to promote the art of embroidery.

 Information for Artists

-- Any artists over the age of 18 may submit up to four pieces of artwork that showcases embroidery.
+- Both UK artists and international artists may submit up to four pieces of artwork of high standard embroidery.

 - Selection will be made from digital imagery accompanying the entry form.

-- The standard entry fee is £25 per work and student entry fee is £20 per work payable at the time of submitting the Artist Registration Form.
+- The standard entry fee is £30 per work (size: both sides 60cm or under) and the large piece entry fee is £50 per work (size: One side over 60cm but no side greater than 152cm) payable at the time of obtaining the entry form.

-- All works must be framed with mirror plates for wall hanging.
+- All works must be framed, glazed or unglazed, with mirror plates for wall hanging.